usnistgov/ndn-dpdk/docs/hardware.md

 #### RxFlow Feature

 Intel adapters have limited compatibility with NDN-DPDK RxFlow feature.
-As tested with i40e and ixgbe drivers, RxFlow can be used with UDP faces, but not Ethernet or VXLAN faces.
 You should test RxFlow with your specific hardware and face locators, and decide whether to use this feature.
 Example command: